igwall/sgit/README.md

 This project is a clone of git, a code versioning tool (and more generally a file versioning tool) made during the month of October 2019.

 #### Installation (manual) :
-> THis Scala project use Assembly so please make sure that you've installed `sbt` before using it.
+> This Scala project use Assembly so please make sure that you've installed `sbt` before using it.

-- 1. Project setup :

 1. `git clone https://github.com/igwall/sgit.git`
 2. `cd sgit/`